wbcomdesigns/buddypress-favorite-notification/readme.txt

 2. Displaying single profile notification menu screenshot-2.png

 == Changelog ==
+= 1.2.3 =
+* Fix: Resolved a PHP warning encountered while accessing the activity timeline with BuddyBoss.
+* Fix: Addressed a fatal error occurring when the BuddyPress notifications component is disabled.
+* Update: Removed an unused function that was unnecessarily hooked to filter the content.

 = 1.2.2 =
 * Fix - Compatibility with BuddyPress 12.0.0